xiaxinZhu/Spike-BRGNet/README.md

 # Spike-BRGNet: Efficient and Accurate Event-based Semantic Segmentation with Boundary Region-Guided Spiking Neural Networks

+This is the source code of our **IEEE TCSVT** paper, titled "[Spike-BRGNet: Efficient and Accurate Event-based Semantic Segmentation with Boundary Region-Guided Spiking Neural Networks](https://ieeexplore.ieee.org/document/10750266)".

 This is the official repository for our recent work: Spike-BRGNet ([PDF](https://ieeexplore.ieee.org/document/10750266)）